pkiel/notebook/_posts/2023-08-09-matPowerAnalysis.md

 $g \text{ } cm^{-2} \text{ } yr^{-1}$, then we would only have 30% power
 with an n=14.
 We would need 50 fragments per group to detect a 10% increase with the same pooled SD, which is unfeasible.
-However, if MAT only increases growth rates this much, it would not be able to overcome the decreases in growth rates expected by ocean acidification.
+However, if MAT only increases growth rates by 10%, it would not be able to overcome the decreases in growth rates expected by ocean acidification.

 Since we have two aquariums per treatment, we can divide the required sample size evenly and have seven fragments per species per aquarium.